Perverse sheaf: Preliminary remarks

 The name perverse sheaf comes through rough translation of the French "faisceaux pervers".
 The justification is that perverse sheaves are complexes of sheaves which have several features in common with sheaves: they form an abelian category, they have cohomology, and to construct one, it suffices to construct it locally everywhere.
-The adjective "pervers" originates in the intersection homology theory, and its origin was explained by Goresky (2010).
+The adjective "perverse" originates in the intersection homology theory, and its origin was explained by Goresky (2010).

-The Beilinson–Bernstein–Deligne definition of a perverse sheaf proceeds through the machinery of triangulated categories in homological algebra and has a very strong algebraic flavour, although the main examples arising from Goresky–MacPherson theory are topological in nature because the simple objects in the category of perverse sheaves are the intersection cohomology complexes.
+The Beilinson–Bernstein–Deligne-Gabber definition of a perverse sheaf proceeds through the machinery of triangulated categories in homological algebra and has a very strong algebraic flavour, although the main examples arising from Goresky–MacPherson theory are topological in nature because the simple objects in the category of perverse sheaves are the intersection cohomology complexes.
 This motivated MacPherson to recast the whole theory in geometric terms on a basis of Morse theory.
 For many applications in representation theory, perverse sheaves can be treated as a 'black box', a category with certain formal properties.